grahamhagenah/portfolio/src/projects/bartlett.md

 <img class="content-img" src="/assets/img/bartlett-projects.webp" alt="">

 Some other clients I worked for include the Charlotte & William Bloomberg Medford Public Library, Lucius Beebe Memorial Library, Brookline Arts Center, Somerville Public Library, Brookline Innovation Fund, Cognoa, Go Healthcare Staffing, and Northeast Energy Efficiency Partnership — organizations that I felt were making a positive impact on public health and education, and I’m proud to have made my own contributions to get them onto the web.

+I can’t overstate the importance of my time at Bartlett Interactive.
+I began with little real-world development experience, and in the course of two years, cultivated a set of technical, business, collaborative, and creative expertise that laid the foundation for the rest of my career.